Global Offshore Wind Infrastructure: Deployment and Operational Dynamics from Dense Sentinel-1 Time Series: Related Research

-For this study, the temporal dimension of offshore wind infrastructure deployment is of particular importance.
+From both the overview table as well as the more detailed review of central studies to the field, it becomes clear that OWT position mapping has been the major focus of the preceding studies.
+Now, for this study, the temporal dimension of offshore wind infrastructure deployment is of particular importance.
 Existing approaches that incorporate temporal information can broadly be grouped into two categories.
 The first category investigates binary changes in SAR amplitude or multispectral reflectance time series to detect persistent changes indicating turbine installation.
 The studies of \citet{XU2020110167}, \citet{zhang2021gowt}, \citet{Ding2024owtcn}, \citet{Paolo2024}, and \citet{LIU2026108706} fall into this category.
 These approaches provide binary signals (non-turbine/turbine) with annual to monthly temporal resolution.
 While effective for estimating the onset of deployment, they do not differentiate fine-grained construction stages such as foundation installation, tower and nacelle assembly, or periods of active construction.

 The second category analyzes spatial SAR backscatter patterns to distinguish multiple deployment stages. \citet{hoeser2022deepowt} introduced this category by using three-month aggregated Sentinel-1 SAR data to differentiate between no turbine, turbine foundation, and deployed turbine stages.
-However, the quarterly aggregation reduces temporal precision and limits the ability to capture short-term events such as vessel interactions or precise phase transitions (e.g., from open water to completed foundation, or from foundation to fully installed turbine).
+However, the quarterly aggregation reduces temporal precision and limits the ability to capture short-term events such as vessel interactions or precise phase transitions such as from open water to completed foundation, or from foundation to fully installed turbine.

-Overall, current research demonstrates strong progress in spatial localization of offshore wind turbines, particularly at regional and global scales.
-However, there remains a clear gap in resolving fine-grained temporal dynamics of the deployment process.
-Accurate spatial detection combined with temporally detailed and semantically differentiated information is essential for exploiting the full potential of Earth Observation derived offshore wind infrastructure datasets.